yqu1/os_proj4/README.txt

         our program will tell you!
 (Please run make clean to clear out any previously generated csv files before running)

+	note: Please specify more than 20 seconds for PERIOD_FETCH in config.txt when having timeout websites.

 Structs:
         Result: used to store info after searching for keyword on site
         arg: used to pass the vector of searches to be performed